Most inquiries about Musiah are fairly routine, but every so often, someone asks a really good question that gets me thinking.

 First and foremost, I want to make quality piano lessons affordable to people everywhere, especially families who might not be able to afford traditional piano lessons.
 If I were to price Musiah at its true value and sell it in a single transaction, that would make it way too expensive for most people.
-Musiah is by far the most technologically advanced music tuition software-based product or service anywhere in the world today, so the price would have to pretty high.
+Musiah is by far the most technologically advanced music teaching software-based product or service anywhere in the world today, so the price would have to pretty high.

 Second, I want to be fair to people.
 The reality is, even with a traditional human piano teacher, that not all students will continue indefinitely for a variety of reasons.
-For example, learning a musical instrument requires a certain level of practice and dedication, and not all students are willing to make that commitment.
-If I were to charge a single large up front amount, I know that for some customers, they would be wasting their money [e.g. if they are not using the product in the long term].
+For example, learning a musical instrument requires a certain level of practice and dedication and not all students are willing to make that commitment.
+If I were to charge a single large up front amount, I know that, for some customers, they would be wasting their money [e.g. if they are not using the product in the long term].
 By contrast if a customer or family decide in a month, 3 months or a year from now that they want to discontinue lessons with Musiah for any reason, they can do so without having paid over the odds for something they are not using to its full potential.

-Third, while the lesson delivery mechanism is via software, Musiah is not just software. it is a real course with real support available when required.
+Third, while the lesson delivery mechanism is via software, Musiah is not just software. it is a real music course with real support available when required.
 For example, let's suppose in five years time your two year old grandchild decides to learn piano with Musiah.
 If they get stuck in a particular part of a given lesson, we will be available to provide support (not just technical support but musical, educational advice and guidance) - and you know we will be available to provide this support because you are (or would be) a current subscriber.
 If you buy Musiah outright today, i.e. not on a subscription basis, for how many years after you have paid the one-off amount would it be reasonable for us to provide that level of support?
 The answer would probably depend on the price, but it is hard to guarantee potentially a lifetime of piano teaching support as well as technical support for $X.00 paid today.

 Fourth, when you think about it, there is actually very little difference between me (as the teacher behind Musiah) delivering my piano lessons through this new medium (Musiah) and me hiring and training a number of teachers to go out and deliver the lessons as I would deliver them myself (which is what I do in my other business).
 The only difference is that this delivery mechanism (Musiah) is much more reliable (Musiah is never sick or late and he's always available to guide and support you) as well as cost effective.
 And Musiah yields much better results in terms of the students' rate of progress.
 [Research shows that students learning piano online with Musiah learn up to 16 times faster than students learning the same syllabus through traditional piano lessons, and they have more fun doing it.

-Learn more about how YOU can learn piano 16 times faster.
+Explore more about how YOU can learn piano 16 times faster.